Akatmks/build-svt-av1/README.md

 ```
 Thanks to studies and contributions from afed, Emre, Ironclad, Itachi Uchiha, Khaoklong, Miss Ashenlight, Soda, SwareJonge, Trix, Yiss, and other people in the community for discovering the method to build the fastest binary.
 ```
-You may rephrase the sentence if needed.
+You may rephrase or translate the sentence if needed.
 You can also add additional names, including your own, to the list.
 The list is currently sorted in alphabetical order.

 ### Maintainence